h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Testing-Types.md

 #### Keyword Driven Testing
 - A keyword-driven testing is a scripting technique that uses data files to contain the keywords related to the application being tested.
 These keywords describe the set of actions that is required to perform a specific step.

 - In Keyword Driven Testing, you first identify a set of keywords and then associate an action (or function) related to these keywords.
-Here, every testing action like opening or closing of browser, mouse click, keystrokes, etc. is described by a keyword such as openbrowser, click, Typtext and so on.
+Here, every testing action like opening or closing of browser, mouse click, keystrokes, etc. is described by a keyword such as openbrowser, click, Typetext and so on.

 - Keyword Driven Testing is done for the following reasons:
     - Common components handled by standard library